 Greetings to everybody who is reading this!

 I have been collecting the information about trip computer for three years already and finally I am ready to share it with you: I have all the required information as well as time and wish to do this.
 I am assembling the trip computer on Mercedes W124 with the M103 engine.
+Check out unsecured loans blog content from paydayloansnow.

 The trip computer elements include the dash panel, the remote control, the control unit, and the wires.
 I will start my story from making the wires.
 I take this wiring scheme as a basis (click to enlarge):